grimme-lab/xtb_docs/source/gfnff.rst

    GFN-FF topology can be selectively written to a JSON file using the keyword ``--wrtopo [args]``.
    **[args]** - comma-separated list of topological data:

+      **etot**: total energy of the system in Hartree.

+      **gnorm**: gradient norm of the system in Hartree per bohr.

-      **nb**: neighbor list composed of the indices of neighboring atoms for every atom, as well as the total number of neighbors in the last entry.
-In contrast to the compact gfnff_adjacency, this list has always 20 entries per atom and includes the number of neighbors in the last entry.
+      **nb**: list composed of the indices of neighboring atoms for every atom. nb(j,i,jTr) contains the j-th neighbor of atom i when the j-th neighbor is shifted by the translation vector corresponding to jTr.
+Entry nb(42,i,jTr) contains the number of neighbors for atom i in the cell defined by jTr.
+The dimensions of nb are 42, number of atoms, and number of cells.

-      **bpair**: packed bond pair matrix filled with the number of bonds between atom pairs.
-A maximum of five bonds between atoms is considered, setting pairs with more bonds in between to this value.
+      **bpair**: bpair(j,i,iTr) gives the number of bonds between atoms i and j, when j is shifted by the translation vector correspinding to iTr.
+A maximum of five bonds between atoms is considered, setting pairs with more bonds in between this value.

       **alist**: angle list with the sets of three bonded atoms forming an angle.
+The first dimension is always five, storing the indices of the atoms i, j, k, and the indices of the translation vectors jTr and kTr.
+The second dimension is the number of angles.

       **blist**: bond list containing all bonded atoms.
+The first dimension is three, storing the indices j, i of the neighboring atoms, and the index of the translation vector jTr applied to j.
+The second dimension is the number of bonds.

-      **tlist**: torsion list with the sets of four bonded atoms forming a torsion angle and a torsion angle prefactor as the last entry.
+      **tlist**: torsion list with the sets of four bonded atoms forming a torsion angle and a torsion angle prefactor.
+The first dimension is eight, storing the indices of the atoms l, i, j, k, the torsion angle prefactor, and the indices of the translation vectors lTr, jTr, kTr.

       **vbond, vangl, vtors**: bond, angle, torsion parameters, respectively.

+   The translation vector Tr=[0, 0, 0] has the index 1.
+Matrix dimension that store the index of applied translation vectors have size 1 without periodic boundary conditions (PBCs) and 27 with PBCs, since only neighboring cells have to be considered for the setup of the given lists.

    Example:

 .. tab-set::